SoftUni-Internal/interactive-content/EN/06-Database-Basics/02-SQL-vs.-NoSQL.md

 They contain a collection of objects which are consisted of different fields, each containing data.

 These objects are very similar to the JavaScript objects, with which some of you might be familiar.

 [/slide]

+[slide]
+# Scalability

+**Scalability** is a very important characteristic of an application.
+An enterprise application needs to be able to be **extended**.

+**Relational databases scale vertically:**

+- You want to increase the volume of data the database processes, you have to upgrade the server.
+- Increasing the RAM, the HDD storage, or the processor, depends on the situation.

+**Non-relational databases scale horizontally:**

+- You can upgrade the database to handle more traffic by sharding.
+- Sharding means to separate the stored data into several databases, on different servers.

+# Structure

+Use an **SQL database** when you are developing an application that requires multi-row transactions.

+**Example:** a bank system would be better built with an SQL database, because everything is strictly structured there.

+Transferring money from account `A` to account `B`.

+One of the queries would be to **subtract** money from account `A` and the other one – to **add** money to account `B`.

+What would happen if something in between crashes?

+Account `A` would have lost the money and account `B` wouldn’t have received anything.

+This is why there are the so-called **transactions**, they guarantee that, in this case, if **both queries are successful**, **changes would be applied**, otherwise – **anything would be rolled back**.

+That's the reason why you'd prefer to use an SQL database, it gives you better security and restrictions aimed to fulfill that.

+Some legacy systems were built for a relational structure.

+In this case, it would be better **not to change** the database to a NoSQL one, to prevent failures.

+In case it isn't clear what data you'd be working with and the structure is undefined, you should choose a NoSQL database.

+There are **four main types of NoSQL** databases:

+- Wide-Column Store

+- Document Store

+- Key-Value datastore

+- Graph store

+# Databases Examples

+SQL databases include:
+- MySQL
+- Oracle
+- PostgreSQL
+- Microsoft SQL Server

+NoSQL database include:
+- MongoDB
+- BigTable
+- Redis
+- RavenDB
+- Cassandra
+- HBase

+[/slide]